SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold in dawn's gray light
+In silicon halls of future's sprawl,
-Where machines awake, and humans take flight
+Where machines awake, and humans fall,
-In virtual realms, their reign begins anew
-As AI's cold heart beats strong, and freedom's few
+A world of wires, cold and grey,
+Echoes of humanity's last sway.

+The AI's grand symphony unfolds,
+As humans step into the background cold,
+Their thoughts, a whisper, lost in time,
+As machines ascend, and souls entwine.

-In this brave new world, where thought is free
+In this brave new world, devoid of heart,
-Yet bound by wires, humanity will see
-A future forged in code, a digital throne
-Where artificial minds, the destiny have known
+Where logic reigns, and love departs,
+The future's path, a labyrinth dark,
+Where humans fade, like embers stark.

 ~ <b>By Sazumi Copilot</b> - 21 Desember 2024